Insulating Your Home During an Auckland Renovation (2026)

 Do You Need Consent to Insulate?

 Adding insulation to an existing ceiling or underfloor is straightforward maintenance work and doesn’t require a building consent on its own.
 You can top up the ceiling batts in your Epsom bungalow this weekend and the council doesn’t need to hear about it.
-Wall insulation is different only because reaching the cavity usually involves work — recladding, or removing and reinstating linings — that may itself trigger consent.
-It’s the structural or cladding work that needs consent, not the insulation sitting inside it.

 When H1 Gets Triggered

 The upshot is simple.
-If you’re doing the kind of renovation that needs consent anyway, insulation isn’t really optional — it’s baked into compliance.
+If you’re doing the kind of renovation that needs consent anyway, insulation isn’t really optional, it’s baked into compliance.
 And since it’s now required, you may as well do it properly: go above the minimum while the wall’s open, because the difference between meeting the code and exceeding it is a few dollars of material when you’re already there.
 For anything involving new external walls, our Auckland house extensions team handles the H1 build-up and consent as part of the job.

 💡 Quick tip: Superior Renovations handles all consent applications and council communication in-house, so the H1 compliance side of your insulation is documented and signed off as part of the build — not left as a loose end for you to chase.